HHeng-bioinfo/OMAP-KP/README.md

 # OMAP-KP
-**OMAP-KP** is an R script that performs ordered mapping and assignment for plasmids identification in NGS data from KP.
+**OMAP-KP** is an R script that performs ordered mapping and assignment for plasmid identification in NGS data from KP.
 ## Dependencies
 To prepare OMAP-KP's inputs:
 [**BLAST**](https://blast.ncbi.nlm.nih.gov/doc/blast-help/downloadblastdata.html) [>= 2.13]